Federal Parent PLUS Loan

 If the Parent PLUS Loan is denied due to credit history, the U.S. Department of Education will send the parent information about appealing the credit decision or using an endorser/cosigner.

-If the parent does not pursue these options, the student may obtain an Additional Unsubsidized Loan of up to $4,000 for the aid year for a freshman or sophomore or up to $5,000 for the aid year for a junior or senior.
+If the parent does not pursue these options, the student may be eligible to add up to an additional $4,000 to their Unsubsidized Loan for the aid year for a freshman or sophomore, or up to an additional $5,000 to their Unsubsidized Loan for the aid year for a junior or senior.

 Students will be notified via their MIX email regarding how to apply for the additional loan amount.